Pathways and HST

 - Scholarly Project - Pathways - (Minimum of 2 months)

-- Essentials of the Profession II – Pathways - 1 month (October or March of Year III or Year IV)
+- Essentials of the Profession II – Pathways - 1 month (October or every other March of Year III or Year IV)

 During the Post-PCE phase, students must maintain full-time enrollment status, which requires a minimum of twelve-week equivalents (generally, this is three 4-week equivalent clerkships) per semester.
 See Section 2.07 for more information about requirements for full-time status.